Maternal Infant Health Outreach Worker Program

 Who is implementing the model?

-MIHOW was implemented by 22 full-time equivalent home visitors in 2018.
+MIHOW was implemented by 26 home visitors in 2019.
 The model recommends a high school diploma or GED and experience in the community for home visitors.
 The maximum caseload requirement for home visitors is 40 families.

-MIHOW was implemented by seven supervisors in 2018.
+MIHOW was implemented by 7 supervisors in 2019.
 The model recommends a bachelor’s degree for supervisors.

 Where is the model implemented?